 Elaine Chew is Principal Investigator of the ERC ADG project COSMOS.
 Her research centers on the mathematical and computational modeling of musical structures, with present focus on structures as they are communicated in performance and in ECG traces of cardiac arrhythmias.
 As a pianist, she has collaborated with composers to create and première new works, and she frequently designs and performs in concerts that present visualizations and compositions created in her research team.
 She is past recipient of PECASE/CAREER awards and Fellowships at the Radcliffe Institute for Advanced Studies|Harvard in the US.
 Her research has been supported by the ERC, EPSRC, AHRC, and NSF, and featured on BBC World Service/Radio 3, Smithsonian Magazine, Philadelphia Inquirer, Wired Blog, MIT Technology Review, and Los Angeles Philharmonic’s Inside the Music.
 She has also recorded on Albany and Neuma Records.

-Emma Frid, Postdoctoral Fellow, is a Swedish Research Council International Postdoctoral Scholarship recipient soon to be hosted by the COSMOS project at the STMS Laboratory.
+Emma Frid, Postdoctoral Fellow, is a Swedish Research Council International Postdoctoral Scholarship recipient hosted by the COSMOS project at the STMS Laboratory.
 Emma’s project is titled Accessible digital musical instruments – Multimodal feedback and artificial intelligence for improved musical frontiers for people with disabilities, in the “Medical technology, other medicine and health care” category.
 The scholarship is administered by the KTH Royal Institute of Technology in Stockholm.
 Emma received her PhD in January 2020 from KTH, in Sound and Music Computing from the Division of Media Technology and Interaction Design.
 Her PhD thesis, entitled “Diverse Sounds – Enabling Inclusive Sonic Interaction,” focused on how Sonic Interaction Design can be used to promote inclusion and diversity in music-making.

 Lawrence Fyfe, Research Engineer, is creating web-based visualisation software and database infrastructure to harness volunteer thinking in the project’s citizen science modules.
 Lawrence received his PhD in Computational Media Design from the University of Calgary and a Master’s degree in Music, Science and Technology from the Centre for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 Before joining the COSMOS project, he worked on a binaural telepresence system for the Digiscope project at INRIA.
 The Digiscope project connected various visualisation labs around Paris via telepresence (audio and video conferencing) to facilitate collaboration.
 Before that, Lawrence developed a web site for listening to sonified EEG data, which was used to facilitate the diagnosis of epileptic seizures.